mchung94/trino-example-connector/README.md

 This is a small example of a Trino connector plugin.
 Connectors make your data look like tables to Trino, so that you can run SQL queries on your data.

+Check the version of Trino from the parent pom in [pom.xml](pom.xml), there may be some requirements such as Java 21 that you may need in order to run this.

 # Description
 This is the example I wish I had when I was starting to learn about Trino:
 - It has as few dependencies as possible.
 I want my example to be more clear